ipaintcode/Coda-2-Themes/README.md

 ##Version 0.1
 (themes included in 0.1)
-####Amy, Blackboard, Clouds Midnight, Cobalt, Espresso Libra, IR_Black, Lowlight, Mac Classic, Notebook, Pastels on Dark, PlasticCodeWrap, Railscast, SpaceCadet, Sunburst, Twilight, Zenburnesque
+####[ Argonaut ], Amy, Blackboard, Clouds Midnight, Cobalt, Espresso Libra, IR_Black, Lowlight, Mac Classic, Notebook, Pastels on Dark, PlasticCodeWrap, Railscast, SpaceCadet, Sunburst, Twilight, Zenburnesque

 ##About
 A collection of common TextEditor themes ported to the new Coda 2